officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 }'
 ```

 **Following is the example conversation with AI Chat client**.
+Make the chat API call with the below prompts in sequence as given in **_User_** section.
+Or use Postman Collection [airline-chat-bot.postman_collection.json](Mock%20Airline%20Chat%20assitant.postman_collection.json) and make API calls in sequence.
+> [!NOTE]
+> Change departure date to tomorrow's date in search flight request and change PNR in requests to your booking PNR.
 ---------------------------------------------------------------------------------------
-**User**: Hi
+**_User_**: Hi
-**Assistant**: Hello!
+**_Assistant_**: Hello!
 How can I assist you today?
 Are you looking to search for flights or retrieve booking information?

-**User**: I want to travel from Delhi to New York.
+**_User_**: I want to travel from Delhi to New York.
 I want to depart on 2025-06-05, 1 adult and one child
-**Assistant**: I found a flight for you from Delhi to New York on June 5, 2025.
+**_Assistant_**: I found a flight for you from Delhi to New York on June 5, 2025.
 Here are the details:

-### Flight Details:
+**Flight Details**:
 - **Flight Number:** 6E99
 - **Airline:** IndiGo
 - **Departure:** June 5, 2025, at 14:06 (Delhi - Indira Gandhi International Airport)